 I say, “You became an image that I longed to see.
 The woman who was known to captain the Primrose.
 When Rodolfo dreamed of attacking your ship.
 I was afraid he would hurt you.
 When I saw you and listened as I served you and Lady Rodriquez.
 I feared for us and our ship.”

-Princess Marietta says, “I fear your being in my court.
+Princess Marietta says, “I fear you being in my court.
 If someone would find out you were a man and the father of this child.
-Worse that I love Roberta more than Miguel.”
+Worse than I love Roberta more than Miguel.”